okfn-brasil/schemaOrg-Wikidata-Map/README.md

 ## Goals
 The first aim was expressed as SchemaOrg's [issue-280](https://github.com/schemaorg/schemaorg/issues/280), *"Schema.org should have mappings to Wikidata terms where possible"* ([Dan Brickley](https://github.com/danbri) - coordinator).

-This project aims to enhance the SchemaOrg core items definitions, citing in each core item its corresponding Wikidata item (e.g., add Wikidata-ID in the text of RFD-comment or linking explicitally adding RDF-statement to the external equivalent), and to link SchemaOrg items in the source code of corresponding Wikidata items.
+This project intends to enhance the SchemaOrg core items definitions, citing in each core item its corresponding Wikidata item (e.g., add Wikidata-ID in the text of RFD-comment or linking explicitally adding RDF-statement to the external equivalent), and to link SchemaOrg items in the source code of corresponding Wikidata items.

 ## Motivations